1st night in Villaverde-La Oliva > Hotel Rural Mahoh

 Day 6

-The taxi that today moves your luggage to the next accommodation will drop you off at the top of the Melindraga Mountain.
+The taxi that today moves your luggage to the next accommodation will drop you off at the top of the El Cardón ,close to the Melindraga Mount.
 From this strategic point the GR 131 runs along a small mountain range towards the west side of Fuerteventura.

-Hotel & Breakfast: Hotel La Pared by Playitas (La Pared)
++ Hotel La Pared By Playitas (La Pared)

 Day 7